abogeorge/kiosk/ABOUT.md

 1.0 - Writing in conf file and exception handling for providing matching keys 1.1 - Reading default values from conf file
-1.2 - Writing configuration from registry and file as back up
+1.2 - Writing configuration from registry and file as back up 1.3 - Added functionality for starting a custom application